Page 1: Biography

 Soldier, writer, artist

-This biography was written by N. A. C. McMillan and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in March, 2006.
+This biography, written by N. A. C. McMillan, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in March, 2006.

 Gustavus Ferdinand von Tempsky was born at Königsberg (Kaliningrad), East Prussia, on 15 February 1828.
 He was the younger son of Julius Louis von Tempsky and his wife, Karoline Henriette Friederike Wilhelmine von Studnitz.
 Gustavus von Tempsky came from a Prussian military family and was expected to follow the example of his forebears.
 He attended the junior cadet school at Potsdam and the cadet school at Berlin.
 These institutions concentrated mainly on military subjects, but students also received a thorough grounding in the Classics, modern languages, history, geography, drawing and music.
 On leaving school in 1845 Tempsky joined his father's regiment but served for only nine months.
 In May 1846 he left Prussia for the Mosquito Coast of Central America, where a colonisation society was intent on founding a Prussian settlement.